CharliesPeng/JSONsearching/README.md

 # JSONsearching
 Type "java -jar yourjarname.jar keyword" in your terminal.
-The text file will be created automatically.
+The text file with the keyword as the file name will be created automatically .